Your AVID questions answered

 One option is to provide a verifiable reference – please refer to the information about proof of identity.

-If you need frequent access to a secure area of a security controlled airport that has Regular Public Transport (RPT) operations, you will need to apply for an ASIC but you can obtain one without a security check.
+If you need frequent access to a secure area of a security controlled airport that has Regular Public Transport (RPT) operations, you will need to apply for an ASIC.
 Your ASIC will expire 6 months after your 18th birthday however, if you have not applied for a security check by the time you are 18 years and 3 months of age your ASIC will be cancelled.

 If you are under 18 years of age you cannot apply for an AVID.